-Students at Greenvale who require a lead professional for a co-ordinated approach to the provision of additional services will normally be facilitated by arranging a TAF meeting with the relevant professionals.
-This could be to support consistency with a multi-disciplinary approach across home and school.
+These are children who require a lead professional for a co-ordinated approach to the provision of additional services such as family support services, parenting programmes and children's centres.
+These will be provided within universal or targeted services provision and do not include services from Children's Social Care and will normally be facilitated by arranging a TAF meeting with the relevant professionals.

 Parents/carers will always be contacted to discuss our concerns prior to making a decision to hold a TAF and their consent will be sought.
-However, if consent is not given and we maintain that there remain unmet needs of the student and there are safeguarding concerns of any nature, a TAF may still be held without the parent/carer consent.
+However, if consent is not given and we maintain that there remain unmet needs of the child and there are safeguarding concerns of any natured, a TAF may still be held without the parent/carer consent.

-During the TAF, an action plan will be created, which will be reviewed every term, although if the needs change, this may happen sooner.
-At each meeting, a decision will be made as to the current needs for the student/family and how these are best met, including making decisions whether more intervention is needed or whether the current support can be stepped down.
+During the TAF, an Early Help Assessment (EHA) will be made and this will enable us to make clear decisions about any help/support that may be needed and the next steps that should be taken.
+As part of the TAF process, the EHA will be revisited in six-weekly cycles as a very minimum, although if the needs change, this may happen sooner.
+At each meeting, a decision will be made as to the current needs for the child/family and how these are best met, including making decisions whether more intervention is needed or whether the current support can be stepped down.